Skip to main content

 Performance Achievement

-Performance Achievement (PA) helps you develop in your role and gives you the opportunity to meet with your manager to discuss your learning and development needs.
+Performance Achievement (PA) helps you develop in your role.
+It gives you the opportunity to meet with your manager to discuss your learning and development needs.

-PA applies to all staff in the HSE and HSE-funded agencies.
+PA applies to staff in the HSE and HSE-funded agencies.

-• More confidence in performing your job with increased job satisfaction
+• more confidence in your role and increased job satisfaction

 Planning and reviewing your progress and development takes place over a 12-month cycle.
 You will have at least one meeting with your manager in this cycle to agree goals, objectives, training needs and monitor progress.